mui/mui-x/docs/data/data-grid/layout/layout.md

 In the demo below, the Data Grid is placed inside a flex container with a minimum height of 200px and a maximum height of 400px and adapts its height when the number of rows changes.

 {{"demo": "MinMaxHeightGrid.js", "bg": "inline"}}

+## Percentage dimensions

+When using percentages (%) for height or width, make sure that the Data Grid's parent container has intrinsic dimensions.
+Browsers adjust the element based on a percentage of its parent's size.
+If the parent has no size, the percentage will be zero.

+## Predefined dimensions

+You can predefine dimensions for the parent of the data grid.

+{{"demo": "FixedSizeGrid.js", "bg": "inline"}}

 ## Auto height